QMonkey/monkey-nvim/README.md

-# monkey-vim
+# monkey-nvim

 Read this in other languages: [简体中文](README.zh-CN.md)

 ## Introduction

-The project monkey-vim, aims to make a powerful and fast terminal-native IDE.
+The project monkey-nvim, aims to make a powerful and fast terminal-native IDE, built on Neovim.

-**Positioning:** monkey-vim targets pure terminal environments — no GUI, no gvim, no built-in terminal multiplexing.
+**Positioning:** monkey-nvim targets pure terminal environments.
 Use it in:

 | Environment | Description |
 |---|---|